Sentiment Analysis Using Python

 How Does Sentiment Analysis Work?

-1. Text Preprocessing: The text data is cleaned by removing irrelevant information, such as special characters, punctuation, and stopwords.
+• Text Preprocessing: The text cleaning process involves removing irrelevant information, such as special characters, punctuation, and stopwords, from the text data.

-3. Feature Extraction: Relevant features are extracted from the text, such as words, n-grams, or even parts of speech.
+• Feature Extraction: The text extraction process involves extracting relevant features from the text, such as words, n-grams, or even parts of speech.

-4. Sentiment Classification: Machine learning algorithms or pre-trained models are used to classify the sentiment of each text instance.
-This can be achieved through supervised learning, where models are trained on labeled data, or through pre-trained models that have learned sentiment patterns from large datasets.
+• Sentiment Classification: Machine learning algorithms or pre-trained models are used to classify the sentiment of each text instance.
+Researchers achieve this through supervised learning, where they train models on labeled data, or through pre-trained models that have learned sentiment patterns from large datasets.

-6. Evaluation: The performance of the sentiment analysis model is assessed using evaluation metrics, such as accuracy, precision, recall, or F1 score.
+• Evaluation: Researchers assess the performance of the sentiment analysis model using evaluation metrics, such as accuracy, precision, recall, or F1 score.

 Types of Sentiment Analysis